szum7/DevBook/README.md

 # DevBook

-This is an online book with a collection of useful development topics, written in GitHub .md format.
+This is an online book with a collection of useful development topics, written in GitHub's .md format.

 <br>